 Britain orders security investigation into Cobham-Advent deal

-LONDON, Sept 18 (Reuters) - The $5 billion acquisition of British defence company Cobham COB.L by U.S. private equity firm Advent International could be blocked on national security grounds after the government ordered an investigation into the agreed deal.
+LONDON, Sept 18 (Reuters) - Britain has ordered the competition regulator to investigate whether the agreed acquisition of defence company Cobham COB.L by U.S. private equity firm Advent International should be blocked due to national security concerns.

-Business minister Andrea Leadsom has issued a European intervention notice, calling for a report from the Competition and Markets Authority (CMA) by Oct.
-29 to determine whether the deal should go ahead.
+Business minister Andrea Leadsom said on Wednesday she had issued a European intervention notice to intervene in the sale, which was approved by Cobham's shareholders on Monday.

-Shareholders in the British aerospace and defence company approved the takeover on Monday.
+"The CMA has until midnight at the end of 29 October 2019 to complete and submit this report to the Secretary of State," she said.

 (Reporting by Kate Holton; editing by James Davey)